niftycode/imessage_reader/README.md

 ![](img/license-MIT-green.svg) ![](img/python-3.8-blue.svg) ![](https://img.shields.io/github/last-commit/niftycode/imessage_reader.svg?style=flat) ![](https://img.shields.io/github/issues/niftycode/imessage_reader.svg?style=flat) ![](https://img.shields.io/travis/niftycode/imessage_reader/master) ![](https://img.shields.io/pypi/v/imessage_reader)

 This is a forensic tool written in Python 3.
 Use this tool to fetch the content (phone numbers, email addresses, messages and the account) from the *chat.db* database file on **macOS** (version 10.14 or above).

 The following information is currently being read from the database:

-* user id (sender's phone number or email address)
+* user id (sender's or recipient's phone number or email address)
 * message
 * date and time
 * service (iMessage or SMS)
-* account (recipient account)
+* account (destination caller id)

 ## Background

 Received messages (iMessage or SMS) and attachments will be saved in "~/Library/Messages".
-This directory contains a "chat.db" file (SQLite3) with two tables of interest: *handle* and *message*.
+This directory contains a " chat.db" file (SQLite3) with two tables of interest: *handle* and *message*.
 The *handle* table contains the recipients (email address or phone number).
 The received messages are in the *message* table.

 ## Note